Photon1c/PecuniaryScriptsLibrary/README.md

 <details>
 <summary>Updates</summary>

+# Update 3.18.25

+Comprehensive HTML [Report Maker](refined_report_builders/fin-report-nasdaq.ipynb) for stock data using Nasdaw historical data.
+Sample outout can be viewed [here](https://cheddarbutler.com/work/financialreports/stockreports/spy_03182025_report/).
+Kaggle is recommended to handle datasets like this one.

 # Update 3.12.25

 A powerful [Long short-term memory (LSTM) script](scripts/refined_report_builders/LSTM-prediction-ensemble-chart-forecaster.py) that calculates an ensemble of statistical measures in order to generate a chart with predictive ranges is now available.
 It is still being debugged, but it's powerful enough to warrant being backed up and shared for posterity ☄️ Enjoy!
 The script is also in a [notebook](scripts/refined_report_builders/lstm-ml-stock-predictions.ipynb) that may be run with Kaggle, Google Collab, Jupyter Notebook, etc. The runtime suggested is a GPU for faster runtimes.